How to Choose Eyeglasses for Vision Correction

 What type of eyeglasses do I need?

-There are two different types of eyeglass lens designs: single vision, an all-purpose lens designed to correct distance vision, and multifocal, designed to correct both distance vision and near vision (the upper portion is focused for distance vision, while the bottom portion is used for up close activities such as reading).
+There are two main types of eyeglasses.
+Single-vision glasses have an all-purpose lens designed to help you see either close up or far away.
+Multifocal glasses correct both near and distance vision — all in the same lens.
+One portion is focused for distance vision, while the other portion is used for up close activities such as reading.

-Another type of lens is a thin, light, plastic lens called a "high index" lens.
+- A thin, lightweight, plastic lens called a "high index" lens is another option.
 These are recommended for people who need high visual correction.
-Because they have a thin profile, they eliminate the "coke bottle" appearance that often comes with thick-lensed glasses.
+Because they have a thin profile, they can reduce the "coke bottle" appearance that often comes with thick-lens glasses.

 Protective coatings for eyeglasses are available to help you keep your eyes healthy.

-Another type of coating helps to protect your eyes from the harmful radiation of ultraviolet (UV) light.
-This type of coating may not be needed on some types of plastic lenses, because they inherently block UV light.
+- An ultraviolet (UV) coating helps to protect your eyes from the sun's harmful radiation.
+This type of coating may not be needed on some types of plastic lenses because they inherently block UV light.

-Another option for vision correction with UV protection is prescription sunglasses.
-Also, for people who prefer one set of eyeglasses for both inside and outdoors, photochromatic lenses are a good option.
-Photochromatic lenses have a tint that varies based on their light exposure, with a darker tint in sunlight and lighter indoors.
-A disadvantage of photochromatic lenses is that they do not work well in cars or airplanes, because the windows block the light rays that trigger the change in lens tint.
-It may take several minutes for the lens tint to change from dark to light.
+- Prescription sunglasses also offer UV protection.
+People who prefer one set of eyeglasses for both inside and outdoors may benefit from photochromatic lenses.
+These lenses automatically adjust based on light exposure, with a darker tint in sunlight and a lighter tint indoors.
+A disadvantage is that photochromatic lenses do not work well in cars or airplanes, because the windows block the light rays that trigger the change in lens tint.
+In some environments, it may take several minutes for the lens tint to change from dark to light.